jwdevos/openbsd_firewall_ansible/README.md

 ansible-playbook bootstrap.yml -i inventory --ask-pass ansible-playbook play_setup.yml -i inventory --ask-pass
 ```
-You can use the play_setup.yml playbook for making changes after the initial deployment too.
+The play_setup.yml playbook can also be used for making changes after the initial deployment.
+The intention is to do all of the management of the firewall with the playbooks.

 **What's happening?**
 bla